-If you are overly stressed, depressed, traumatized, or unavailable for whatever reason, you may not have the awareness or sensitivity to provide the positive emotional mirroring a child needs for secure attachment.
+The feelings you experience as a primary caretaker can shape the developmental process occurring in your child's brain.
+If you are overly stressed, depressed, traumatized, or unavailable for whatever reason, you may not have the awareness or sensitivity to provide the positive emotional mirroring your child needs for secure attachment.

 Sometimes even a healthy, caring, and responsible caretaker may have trouble understanding and initiating a secure attachment bond with their child.
 If, as a child, you didn't experience a secure attachment bond with your own primary caregiver, you may be unaware of what secure attachment looks or feels like.
 But adults can change for the better, too.
 Just as you can strengthen yourself with exercise and a healthy diet, you can also learn to manage overwhelming stress and deal with emotions that may interfere with your ability to create a secure attachment bond.

-You don't have to be a perfect parent to build a secure attachment bond with your infant—no one is able to be fully present and attentive to a child 24 hours a day.
+You don't have to be a perfect parent to build a secure attachment bond with your infant—no one is able to be fully present and attentive to a child 24-hours a day.
 Because the brain is capable of changing, repair is always possible and may even strengthen the secure attachment bond.

 If you notice there's a disconnect between you, when you've missed or misinterpreted your child's cues, and attempt to repair it by continuing to figure out what your child needs, the secure attachment process will stay on track.
 The effort involved in repair can even deepen trust, increase resiliency, and build a stronger relationship.